 Get to Know Oregon's Wolves

 Many thanks to an anonymous source who compiled and shared these photographs and information.
-It has since been updated several times to reflect new information (most recently October 22, 2015)
+It was last updated October 22, 2015)

 Fans and followers of Oregon Wild's wildlife conservation efforts know Journey was the name bestowed upon OR-7 as the result of a naming contest for the world's most famous wolf.
 The Journey moniker has been absolutely apropo for the wandering lone wolf of the Imnaha pack.
 His story has lent Oregon's wolf recovery notoriety, but it shouldn't come at the expense of his Canis lupus brothers and sisters.
 Their names may be a bit more sterile, but their faces are no less memorable and their lives no less interesting..